CameronReed-42/rustlab-rs/README.md

 ## 🎯 Vision

-RustLab is **not a clone** of NumPy, or any other existing numerical library.
+RustLab is **not intended to be a clone** of NumPy, or any other existing numerical library.
 Instead, it embraces Rust's unique strengths to create a distinctly Rust-native scientific computing ecosystem that:

 - **Respects Rust's Idiomatic Syntax**: Leverages Rust's pervasive use of traits and method chaining for elegant, composable mathematical operations
 - **Embraces Zero-Cost Abstractions**: High-level mathematical expressions compile to optimal machine code without runtime overhead